So you have a product idea and decided to research the cost estimate of the needed technical skills to build it? Well - that's the first step.

 Next, our UX experts will help you uncover valuable insights about your potential customers, understand their needs and goals, prepare a prototype of your solution, test it and make it visually appealing.

 If the survey outcome is positive, your product is moved into the development phase to create an MVP.
-During this stage, your product will also be constantly tested by users.
+The cost of developing an MVP can vary, but we build most of our products for $100-200k.
+It is during this stage that your product will also be constantly tested by users.

 After several iterations, your final product will finally be launched.
 You'll then decide about the next steps, like scaling, adding new features and modules, or integrating them with other products.